albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. sq:function:: array.indexof(value)

 Performs a linear search for the value in the array.
 Returns the index of the value if it was found null otherwise.

+.. sq:function:: array.contains(value)

+Performs a linear search for the value in the array.
+Returns true if it was found and false otherwise.

 .. sq:function:: array.findindex(func(item_value, [item_index], [array_ref]))